9elements/osfc-website-11ty/src/pages/info.md

 ### Monday, September 2nd ###

 Drink-up Event at the [Mandragora](https://maps.app.goo.gl/Kaswr3eiP6oNW4JZ8) in Bochum.
-More details down below.
+We will meet there at 07.00 pm.
+Sign-up link and more information [below](#social-events)

 ### Tuesday, September 3rd ###